 Telecommunication Company & Wrong Choice of Provider

-There are some reports about a giant telecommunication company whose decision to offshore resulted in a fiasco.
+There are some reports about a giant telecommunication company, the failed outsourcing example of which is worth discussing.
 They chose an Asian provider for collaboration, which was good at coding but not so good at the telecom business.
 Thus, they wasted loads of time trying to develop business applications.
-The vendor’s role is to minimize the risks and possible negative sides, but in this case they only created more problems.
+The vendor’s role is to minimize the risks and possible negative sides, but in this case, they only created more problems.
 The provided IT services were so poor that the company made a decision to send this process back to the in-house team.
 Consequently, the client received nothing but financial problems and a stressful legal battle with the offshore partner.
 This is a living example that shows how crucial the choice of vendor could be.
 It’s essential to select a provider with the proper expertise and track record.

 IT Offshoring & Inappropriate Destination

 It’s not uncommon among IT enterprises to choose the wrong destination when offshoring business.
-An American product company wanted to expand its in-house team by hiring software developers in one of the Asian countries.
+However, there is one such offshoring example of an American company that wanted to expand its in-house team by hiring software developers in one Asian country.
 They knew this destination was famous for a huge pool of IT specialists and low-cost solutions, so they thought it would be a good opportunity to both save their labor funds and scale up swiftly.
 However, when they got down to business, the reality appeared to be far from their expectations.
 Instead of getting fast and effective recruitment, they went through 20 job interviews, where only 2 engineers had outstanding programming and problem-solving skills, others were junior-level coders who overwhelmed their experience in CVs and got into the interview.
 They possessed limited skill stacks, insufficient experience, and low proficiency in English.
 To save the product quality from deterioration and avoid additional expenses, the American company stopped hiring in this location and found a different offshoring destination.

-Therefore, when making a decision to go offshore, it’s crucial for tech business owners to scrutinize the available locations to select the most reliable and beneficial option.
-Eastern Europe has been gaining momentum among western product companies, as it has over 1 million competent programmers, a balanced price-to-quality ratio, a convenient location, a business-friendly environment, and cultural similarity.
+In order not to become an unsuccessful offshoring or outsourcing example, it’s crucial for tech business owners to scrutinize available locations to select the most reliable and beneficial option.
+Eastern Europe has been gaining momentum among Western product companies, as it has over 1 million competent programmers, balanced price-to-quality ratio, lower taxes, convenient location, business-friendly environment, and cultural similarities to the US and Western Europe.
+Regarding the beneficial EE countries for offshoring, there are several of them:

 Consider Alcor as Your Trusted Partner in Offshoring to Eastern Europe

 The offshoring process doesn’t imply getting rid of responsibility, but quite the opposite.
-The clients themselves are obliged to weigh all pros and cons, build a corporate strategy, choose the most beneficial country to offshore, and the right partner to collaborate with.
-Alcor would be pleased to take care of technical recruitment and separate operational tasks to ensure the smooth functioning of your offshore team.
+The clients themselves are obliged to weigh all pros and cons, build a corporate strategy, choose the most beneficial country for offshoring, and the right partner to collaborate with.
+Alcor would be pleased to take care of IT recruitment and separate operational tasks to ensure the smooth functioning of your offshore team.

-By cooperating with us, you’ll get seasoned software developers in Bulgaria, Poland, Romania, and other Eastern European countries within one month.
-We can also provide you with all-embracing business support in case you need to establish a software research and development center.
-Alcor’s solution includes a whole spectrum of services starting from payroll & accounting, legal compliance to employer branding, and procurement of tech equipment.
+We need 3-6 weeks to close a vacancy and 8 CVs to get 1 accepted offer.
+Along the way, you will also receive individual account management support.
+In addition to that, we can provide you with all-embracing business support that includes a whole spectrum of services starting from payroll & accounting, legal compliance to employer branding and procurement of tech equipment.
 By choosing only the necessary functions to be covered, you’ll maintain full control over the expenses and team.